Table of contents

 - Expand your education section, especially any big projects or important things you did in school.

 Ultimately, you’ll have to lean into your skills.
-Read on to learn how they can help even the least experienced candidates put together a job-winning resume.
+Read on to learn how they can help even the least experienced candidates create a job-winning resume.

 Adding the right skills to your resume will help you highlight your capabilities and strengths.
 The best resumes show off a mix of different skills.